PHYS3888/Tutorial_AstroClassification/README.md

 ```

 :question::question::question:
-Given how you constructed your two features above, give each axis an appropriate label and upload your plot.
+Give each axis an appropriate label (corresponding to how you designed each feature, adding units where appropriate), and upload your plot.

 Do your features separate the two classes?
-Can you interpret why the two classes are where they are in the feature space you constructed?
+Given your understanding of what your features are measuring, can you interpret why the two classes are where they are in the feature space?
+Are there any outliers?

-#### Training a classifier
+### Training a classifier

 Let's train a linear SVM to distinguish: